mchiu-bnl/DigSig/V1742PRDF/README.txt

 This code converts v1742 pDAQ output to the root format for DigSig.
-You'll need to be in the sPHENIX environment since this code relies on pmonitor.
+You'll need to be in the sPHENIX environment, or have Martin Purschke's PHENIX Event/Packet library (with the CAEN v1742 packet) installed, as well as Martin's pmonitor package.

 To compile, type something like